meister03/mongodb-reaction-role/README.md

 *Is time for you to use the code creative..*

 # Methods
+**See if the reaction on the message id exist as reaction role or when not fetched in the db**
 ```js
 let fetch = await react.fetchrr(client, reaction.message.guild.id ,reaction.message.id , reaction.emoji.name);
 //undefined || or gives a map entry ==> fetch.roleid, fetch.messageid , fetch.reaction, fetch.guildid , fetch.dm